MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts-sk/skills.md

 Each function directory will have an `skprompt.txt` file and a `config.json` file.
 There's much more to learn about semantic functions in [Building Semantic Functions](../howto/buildsemanticskills) if you wish to go deeper.

+## Where to find skills in the GitHub repo

+Skills are stored in one of three places flavors:

+1. Core Skills: these are skills available at any time to the kernel that embody a few standard capabilities like working with time, text, files, http requests, and the [Planner](planner).

+> `semantic-kernel/dotnet/src/SemanticKernel/CoreSkills`

+2. Semantic Skills: these skills are managed by you in a directory of your choice.

+3. Native Skills: these skills are also managed by you in a directory of your choice.

+For more examples of skills, and the ones that we use in our sample apps, look inside:

+> `semantic-kernel/samples/skills`

 ## Take the next step

 > [!TIP]